 What we have here, and with so many apologists (particularly on the internet) is a kind of sobbing complaint: "they don't believe my god-belief claims, those horrible atheists!!"
 To say that this non-acceptance of god-belief claims is itself an expression of faith, is to miss the point and set up a straw man.
 In addition to these, such subterfuge on Slick's part simply closes him off to an honest examination of reasons why god-belief is irrational (indeed, look what defending god-belief drives Slick to do!).
 Thus, he vilifies atheism to spite himself.

 Now we see a caricature introduced by Mr. Bethrick in his condescending rebuttal.
 This caricature of a sobbing and whining apologist is a misrepresentation of the facts.
-Mr. Bethrick fails to understand the point that since atheism has no proof that God does not exist, and since it can only exist in an evidential and theistic vacuum, and since it has not refuted all evidences, it must therefore be held, at least to some degree, by faith.
+Mr. Bethrick fails to understand the point that since atheism has no proof that God does not exist and since it can only exist in an evidential and theistic vacuum and since it has not refuted all evidences that it must, therefore, be held, at least to some degree, by faith.
 This is perfectly logical.
 Of course, Mr. Bethrick does not afford the same consideration to Christians as he does to himself or other atheists.
-If a Christian were to present evidences (i.e., the biblical accounts of Christ and his resurrection, etc.), these cannot be accepted due to the atheist's non-God presupposition, and therefore the atheist judges the Christian as irrational -- even though the Christian can offer evidence.
+If a Christian were to present evidences (i.e., the Biblical accounts of Christ and His resurrection, etc.,), these cannot be accepted due to the atheist's non-God presupposition, and, therefore, the atheist judges the Christian as irrational even though the Christian can offer evidence.
 But the atheist, at least Mr. Bethrick, who has no evidence or logical proofs for his position of atheism, is considered rational.
-Again, I cannot help but notice he does not provide any evidence for the truth of atheism.
+Again, I cannot help noticing that he does not provide any evidence for the truth of atheism.
 All he is doing is trying to unravel a paper that exposes the fact that atheism has no proof.

 Slick then makes the charge that "atheists must go on the attack and negate any evidences presented for God's existence in order to give intellectual credence to their position."
 Exactly who is "on the attack"?
 Atheists in western society are not a new thing per se, but their freedom of expression is relatively new, thanks to secular rights-affirming philosophy and documents like the US Constitution.
 Slick ignores the fact that, historically, atheists in western cultures have for the most part found themselves in a predominantly theistic society where god-belief is the norm and atheism has been vilified and discouraged, even at the level of the state, sometimes to the point of intolerable persecution.
 If anyone has been "on the attack," history shows that it has not been the atheist, but those theists who believe they are charged with the mission of converting the world.
 To say that "atheists must go on the attack" is symptomatic of Slick's myopia on this larger context of the matter.
 Apparently he considers it to be an affront to him personally when people do not accept his god-belief claims.